 A confession, then: I’m fine with Malört.
 In fact, I like it.
 If I’m shooting something stronger than amaro, that’s what I want.
 Where most people taste rotten grapefruit, I taste airy menthol.
 Your gas-filled condom is my licorice aperitif.
 That deathless aftertaste?
 A light citrus lozenge.

 I know I’m not the only one who feels this way.
 The first person to Malört me, a bartender at the late Fizz tavern, told me his roommates went through a bottle of the stuff a week.
 I take a shot at the end of every shift, he’d said, so that by the time I get to the next bar, the taste is just fading.

 In 2016, when Eater asked ten New York sommeliers to try Malört, at least one, Hristo Zisovski, saw the light.
 Another, Carrie Lyn Strong, called it “not wildly offensive,” which for a Manhattan wine buff feels like a win.

 And in 2014, this magazine reported that Malört’s soaring popularity had launched it into a full-on brand war, with local distilleries brewing their own takes on the drink.
 At that time, Jeppson’s head Patricia Gabelick said sales had doubled between 2009 and 2012, and that they’d sold 4,500 cases in 2013.
-Malört’s novelty almost certainly had something to do with the uptick—but that’s also a lot of booze to be going to prank shots and unsuspecting tourists.
+Malört’s novelty almost certainly had something to do with the uptick — but that’s also a lot of booze for just prank shots.

 So Malört makes your eyes water.
 You know what else does?
 Whiskey, and vodka, and rum, and tequila, and (god forbid) gin, which the first and only time I ever shot, as a teenager, I promptly earped up into the nearest suburban toilet.